ImanelSakaan/25S_CST8919_Lab_2/README.md

 ## 📘 Scenario
 As a cloud security engineer, your task is to secure a basic Flask web application.
 The app must log login attempts, detect brute-force login behavior, and trigger an automatic alert if suspicious activity is found.
+•	A Flask web app deployed on Azure that logs login attempts
+•	How Azure Monitor captures and analyzes security events
+•	Real-time brute force detection using KQL queries
+•	Automated alerting when suspicious activity occurs

 ---
 ## 📎 Files Included in this Repo